epccs/RPUadpt/Remote/README.md

 The I2C address is 0x29 (dec 41).
 It is organized as an array of read or write commands.
 Note: the sent data is used to size the reply, so add an extra byte after the command to size the reply.

-0. read the shields RPU_BUS addrss and activate normal mode (and boadcast if not host_is_foreign).
+0. read the shields RPU_BUS addrss and activate normal mode (and boadcast if localhost_active).
 1. writes this shields RPU_BUS address (not implemented)
 2. read the address sent when DTR/RTS toggles
 3. write the address that will be sent when DTR/RTS toggles